omniprime/100-days-of-code/log.md

 **Thoughts:**  Turned in my twitch API.
 Not happy with the colors, but I have very little in the way of an artistic eye.
 It works though and that is what matters most.
 I might have to switch to back end development soon in an attempt to do something that does not require art and is more logic based.

+### Day 89: April 7th, 2017

+**Today's Progress**: Intermediate Algorithm Scripting Challenge 1

+**Thoughts:**  I always have one little mistake in each of my codes.
+It took me the hour to realize I had a manual starting place on my reduce function.
+I felt kind of dumb.
+Got it working though and know what I did wrong and how it works.
+I'll take that as a win.